pawamoy/website/docs/posts/the-insiders-journey.md

 To simplify removing and adding back Insiders-related documentation to my projects when they go back and forth between these different states, my project template has a question "Is it an Insiders project?" that handles creation/removal of related files when updating a project.
 Then I just have to stage or discard changes with Git.

+WARNING: **Only merge upstream into Insiders main branch when you're ready to release!**
+Since users likely install the Insiders version from the main branch (using a Git + HTTPS/SSH URL), you must make sure to merge upstream changes into the main Insiders branch **only** when you are also ready to publish a new Insiders release.
+Otherwise users will get changes that could break their project.
+And if you have to quickly cut out a bugfix release, you won't be able to because these changes from upstream are blocking the way.
+It is still useful to merge upstream changes early, especially when they are complex and you don't want to deal with hard conflicts, but in that case you should merge in a secondary branch.

 ## Communication

 I am definitely not an expert in comms/marketing, but here are some obvious tips on how to advertise your work.